ArthurEsterox/ArthurEsterox/README.md

 ### Hi there 👋

-I am Arthur, a Front-End Developer with a track record of using JavaScript and its frameworks to help businesses build and manage stronger code bases.
+I am Arthur, an always inspired and experienced Frontend developer with a track record of using JavaScript and its frameworks to help businesses build and manage stronger code bases.
 ---
 ### :man_technologist: About me:
 I am a Front-End web developer from Armenia 🇦🇲

-- :telescope: I’m working as a Software Developer and contributing to frontend for building web applications.
+- :telescope: I’m working as a Frontend Developer and contributing to frontend for building web applications.

 - :zap: In my free time, I develop demo projects with different technologies and read tech articles.